HSR Author Instructions: Aims and Scope

 Our mission is to further our vision by publishing thoughtful, timely, rigorously conducted, state-of-the- art research articles and commentaries that are widely disseminated and meet the highest standards of scientific peer review.

 HSR is interested in studies that appropriately apply the full range of research methods from quantitative to qualitative and from primary data analyses to systematic reviews of the literature.
-Areas of interest include:
+We do not consider presubmission inquiries, but areas of interest include:

 - Issues related to the delivery of care—for example, access to and utilization of health services; cost, cost-effectiveness, quality, and outcomes of care; practice variation; technology assessment; and health care workforce issues including provider satisfaction and sustainability